 Chelsea vs Tottenham predictions, team news, betting tips, odds and Bet Builder

 Chelsea vs Tottenham in the Premier League.
-Get match details, betting tips, predictions and TV info for the big game at Stamford Bridge.
+Get match details, betting tips, predictions and TV info for tonight's huge game at Stamford Bridge.

 Chelsea vs Tottenham kick-off, date & TV info